opendnssec/odslab/opendnssec-integration.md

 There are three areas to think of when integrating OpenDNSSEC with your environment.

-- dding / removing zones
+- Adding / removing zones
-- one distribution
+- Zone distribution
-- ending the public key to the parent zone
+- Sending the public key to the parent zone

 The first two have been covered in previous labs.
 This lab will cover the third area by using a simple script.